-Scientifically Proven Potencies It started with a formula creadted by SuperNutrition.
+Scientifically Validated Potencies It started with a formula created by SuperNutrition.
 One based on the latest science, one that was balanced and effective, one that reflected the high potency theories of Linus Pauling and the cellular nutrition theories of Richard Passwater.
-That formula was the beginning of a company call SuperNutrition, a company whose mission is to make the world a better place through better nutrition.
-In a world, a company commited to formulations based on scientifically proven potencies.

 Community Nutrition Mapping Project, CNMap, Version 2.
 United States Department of Agriculture.